Iquitos: Early period

 The area was inhabited for thousands of years by Amerindians.
 At the time of European encounter, the Napeano and Iquito peoples occupied the area.
 They had small seasonal settlements and were nomadic hunter-gatherers, living in close association with the rivers.
 The city name of Iquitos is derived from a group of native people called Iquitos by the Spaniards.
 They had previously inhabited areas along the rivers Pastaza, Arabela, Tigre, Nanay, and Curaray.
 Eventually, the native Iquito migrated to the area around the rivers Nanay, Amazonas, Itaya, and the Lake Moronacocha.

-Between 1638 to 1769, the Iquitos and other native tribes of the Marañon rivers were obliged to settle down in various Missions (known as reducciones or reductions) founded and run by Jesuit missionaries from the Audiencia of Quito.
+Between 1638 and 1769, the Iquitos and other native tribes of the Marañon rivers were obliged to settle down in various Missions (known as reducciones or reductions) founded and run by Jesuit missionaries from the Audiencia of Quito.
 The Jesuits settled in the major cities of the Audiencia of Quito, which was part of the Viceroyalty of New Granada at the time.
 During this period of nearly 130 years, 161 Jesuit missionaries worked to convert and educate the natives of the Amazon region.
 Among them were 63 criollos (white ethnic Spanish colonists born in the Audencia), 43 Spaniards, 32 Germans and Dutch, 20 Italians, 2 Portuguese, and 1 Frenchman.
 Their role in South America was to convert the natives of the Amazon Basin to Christianity.
 The Jesuits successfully gathered the natives living along the Marañon river into various Jesuit missions, where they were set to work at farming and other pursuits.

 Commencing in 1730, the Jesuits took 37 years to found the Iquitos missions along the Marañon River, close to the mouth of the Napo and Amazon rivers.
 These were collectively known as Iquitos Missions, since all these settlements were mainly populated chiefly by the Iquitos natives of the region.
 The naming and foundation of all the Iquitos Missions were done by Jesuit Father José Bahamonde.
 He was born in Quito on 1 January 1710, accepted into the Jesuit order, and served as a missionary for decades.
 After Charles III of Spain suppressed and expelled the Society of Jesus from South America in 1767, Bahamonde was exiled to Italy, where he died in Ravenna, Italy on 11 May 1786.

 The following is a chronological list of noted Iquitos Missions founded by Bahamonde and other Jesuits: